Ico: Reception

-Ico received critical acclaim, becoming a cult hit among players.
-The game has an aggregated review score of 90 out of 100 at Metacritic.
-In Japan, Famitsu magazine gave the PlayStation 2 version a score of 30 out of 40.
-The game is considered by some to be one of the greatest games of all time; Edge ranked Ico as the 13th top game in a 2007 listing, while IGN ranked the game at number 18 in 2005, and at number 57 in 2007.
+Ico received acclaim from players and critics, with an aggregated review score of 90 out of 100 at Metacritic.
+The game has gained a cult following, and is considered by some to be one of the greatest games of all time; Edge ranked Ico as the 13th top game in a 2007 listing, while IGN ranked the game at number 18 in 2005, and at number 57 in 2007.
 Ico has been used as an example of a game that is a work of art.
-Ueda commented that he purposely tried to distance Ico from conventional video games due to the negative image video games were receiving at that time, in order to draw more people to the title.

-Some reviewers have likened Ico to older, simpler adventure games such as Prince of Persia or Tomb Raider, that seek to evoke an emotional experience from the player; IGNs David Smith commented that while simple, as an experience the game was "near indescribable."
-The game's graphics and sound contributed strongly to the positive reactions from critics; Smith continues that "The visuals, sound, and original puzzle design come together to make something that is almost, if not quite, completely unlike anything else on the market, and feels wonderful because of it."
+Some reviewers have likened Ico to older, simpler adventure games such as Prince of Persia or Tomb Raider, that seek to evoke an emotional experience from the player; IGNs David Smith commented that while simple, as an experience the game was "near indescribable".
+Critics praised the game's graphics and sound design; Smith continues that "The visuals, sound, and original puzzle design come together to make something that is almost, if not quite, completely unlike anything else on the market, and feels wonderful because of it."
 Many reviewers were impressed with the expansiveness and the details given to the environments, the animation used for the main characters despite their low polygon count, and the use of lighting effects.
-Icos ambiance, created by the simple music and the small attention to detail in the voice work of the main characters, were also called out as strong points for the game.
+The game's art direction was also praised, for giving the game an "ethereal timelessness steeped in the metaphysical" according to Alan Wen writing in NME.
+Additionally, Icos ambiance, created by the simple music and the small attention to detail in the voice work of the main characters, were also called out as strong points for the game.

 Charles Herold of The New York Times summed up his review stating that "Ico is not a perfect game, but it is a game of perfect moments."
-Herold later commented that Ico breaks the mold of games that usually involve companions.
-In most games these companions are invulnerable and players will generally not concern with the non-playable characters' fate, but Ico creates the sense of "trust and childish fragility" around Yorda, which leads to the character being "the game's entire focus".
+Herold later commented that Ico is unlike most games that involve companions.
+Companions are typically invulnerable and players will generally lack concern with their fate, but Ico creates the sense of "trust and childish fragility" around Yorda, which leads to the character being "the game's entire focus".
+Electronic Gaming Monthly notes that "Yorda would probably be the worst companion - she's scatterbrained and helpless; if not for the fact that the player develops a bond with her, making the game's ending all the more heartrending."